Public Transportation, Hollywood

 The stop, above ground, is under constant construction.
 Towards 2010 and beyond, expect this area around to become grand and ritzy, in attempt to recapture old Hollywood glory.

 If you are adventurous and want to discover Hollywood on your own, hop on a DASH bus in town.
-The fare is just 25 cents for routes.
-This fare beats $1.25 anyday for the MTA buses that service the same destinations as DASH.
+The fare is just 50 cents for routes (25 cents for those disabled).
+This fare beats $1.75 anyday for the MTA buses that service the same destinations as DASH.
 There are three main Hollywood tours :

 (1) "Hollywood" - generally of less tourist interest but one can arrive in Los Feliz area where there are some good restaurants and shops